 2. Who will benefit from the database?

-For the first time, educators and parents will have access to an easily searchable database to source a variety of opportunities to help engage students as they learn French in a Core, Extended or Immersion program.
+Educators and families from all over Canada who can now easily access a searchable database to source a variety of opportunities to engage students as they learn French in a Core, Extended or Immersion program.

 3. How often is the database updated?

-CPF Ontario is committed to providing a database that is accurate, up-to-date and comprehensive.
+Canadian Parents for French (Ontario) is committed to providing a database that is accurate, up-to-date and comprehensive.
 However, we are unable to assume any liability resulting from errors or omissions.
 Inclusion or omission of a program or service is not a comment on its quality.
-To submit changes to your database entry, please visit our Contact Us Page and submit your revisions.
+To submit changes to your database entry, please visit our Be on FrenchStreet.ca® Page and submit your revisions.